-- To reduce overall NO_x emissions in the State; - To implement Eligible Mitigation Actions in areas not meeting the national ambient air quality standard for ozone or in a ozone maintenance area; - To implement Eligible Mitigation Actions that further Georgia's energy, environmental, and economic development goals, including those that support improved mobility; - To implement Eligible Mitigation Actions with SMART (Specific, Measurable, Attainable, Realistic, and Timely) emissions reductions; - To implement Eligible Mitigation Actions by working with entities that have administrative and programmatic structures in place for implementing diesel emissions reduction projects; - To implement Eligible Mitigation Actions that can be completed within three years of request date; and - To implement Eligible Mitigation Actions requiring no administrative costs from the State Trust funds to implement. - B. The categories of Eligible Mitigation Actions Georgia anticipates will be appropriate to achieve the stated goals, and the preliminary assessment of the percentages of funds anticipated to be used for each type of Eligible Mitigation Action
+- To reduce overall NO_x emissions in the State; - To implement Eligible Mitigation Actions in areas not meeting the national ambient air quality standard (NAAQS) for ozone or in a ozone maintenance area; - To implement Eligible Mitigation Actions that further Georgia's energy, environmental, and economic development goals, including those that support improved mobility; - To implement Eligible Mitigation Actions with SMART (Specific, Measurable, Attainable, Realistic, and Timely) emissions reductions; - To implement Eligible Mitigation Actions by working with entities that have administrative and programmatic structures in place for implementing diesel emissions reduction projects; - To implement Eligible Mitigation Actions that can be completed within three years of request date; and - To implement Eligible Mitigation Actions requiring no administrative costs from the State Trust funds to implement.

+B. The categories of Eligible Mitigation Actions Georgia anticipates will be appropriate to achieve the stated goals, and the preliminary assessment of the percentages of State Trust funds anticipated to be used for each type of Eligible Mitigation Action

 The State Trust Agreement provides a full list of Eligible Mitigation Actions in Appendix D-2 of the State Trust Agreement.
-Table 2, below, provides the State of Georgia's preliminary assessment of the percentages of funds anticipated to be used for each type of Eligible Mitigation Action.
-After evaluation of the Eligible Mitigation Action options, Georgia intends to use the State Trust funds currently allocated to replace older, higher-polluting transit buses serving Georgia citizens in the Atlanta Metropolitan Area which bears a disproportionate share of the air pollution burden in Georgia.
+Table 2, below, provides the State of Georgia's initial assessment of the percentages of State Trust funds to be used for each type of Eligible Mitigation Action.
+Based on Georgia's goals for the use of State Trust funds and public input, Georgia intends to allocate the State Trust funds to replace older, higher-polluting transit buses serving Georgia citizens in the Atlanta Metropolitan Area which bears a disproportionate share of the air pollution burden in Georgia.
+This area of Georgia is also a nonattainment area for the ozone NAAQS standard.